Buster Merryfield: Career

 Merryfield joined Only Fools and Horses in January 1985 as the former seafaring Albert Gladstone Trotter, known as Uncle Albert, who was Grandad Trotter's long-lost younger brother and was known for his catchphrase of "During the war...".
 The character was added after Lennard Pearce, who played Grandad, died in December 1984.
-Nine months earlier in March 1984, Merryfield and Pearce had costarred in two episodes of a Shroud for a Nightingale.
+Nine months earlier in March 1984, Merryfield and Pearce had costarred in two episodes of Shroud for a Nightingale.
 Merryfield did much work for charities such as the Royal National Lifeboat Institution.
 He wrote his autobiography, During the War and Other Encounters, in 1996.

 In December 1997, Merryfield fell at the British Comedy Awards while walking to the stage to collect an award for David Jason for his part in Only Fools and Horses.
 Despite cutting his forehead, he continued and collected the award.
 Merryfield appeared in pantomime during Christmas of 1997 and 1998 in the father role in Beauty and the Beast at the Pavilion Theatre, Bournemouth.